AlexShem247/desktop-3ds-game-framework/README.md

 Developed by **Alexander Shemaly** in 2024.

+To see an example game using this framework, see my [STARGLIDE](https://github.com/AlexShem247/starglide-3ds) game.

 ## Features

 - **Platform Flexibility**: Supports both desktop and Nintendo 3DS with a single codebase.